espruino/EspruinoDocs/boards/EspruinoESP8266.md

 Saving code to flash
 --------------------

+With the implementation of buildin module Storge it's simple to store any type of object you can think of.

-Currently 12KB of flash are reserved to save JS code to flash using the save() function.
+Currently 16KB for 512KB ESPs and 192KB for 4MB ESPs of flash are reserved to save JS code to flash using the save() function.
 The total JS memory is larger (22400 bytes) so if you filled up the JSvars you will need compression to work well.
 Some simple tests show that "it should fit" but it's certainly possible that some combinations of stuff doesn't.
 In that case you're a bit out of luck.